 I’ll start this class doing a short value sketch demo on paper, in order to establish the value design in a given scene.
 Each of you will do the same and we’ll have a value “roadmap” for our paintings.

 The location will be McInnis Park in San Rafael – a beautiful spot along the Gallinas Creek with great views of Mt Tam.
 It’s just off the freeway, easy to access.

 For beginning and intermediate plein air painters that want to learn the process and best practices for painting outdoors in the landscape and cityscape (“en plein air”).
-I will work with you individually in a hands-on, step-by-step fashion, guiding you from the start to finish of your painting.
-I’ll focus on aspects of the process including composition, drawing, color, value and paint handling.
-The class goal is that you’ll leave with confidence and knowledge to continue to develop as a plein air painter.
-I’ll begin with a demonstration painting to get the class started, followed by participants setting up and painting their own subjects.
+I will work with you individually in a hands-on, step-by-step fashion, guiding you from start to finish of your painting.
+I’ll focus on aspects of the process including composition, drawing, color, paint handling, and in particular: VALUE!

 There will be a limit of 10 students in the workshop.

 Materials: A materials list will be emailed to you once you’ve registered, in advance of the workshop.
-In addition to paints, medium (such as turpentine), canvases and brushes, you will need to bring a portable easel.
+In addition to sketching materials, paints, canvases and brushes, you will need to bring a portable easel.

 Cost of workshop: $80.
 This amount is refundable in full up 2 weeks prior to the workshop.